-Speaking of, once you arrive at their recommended spot it should not just be tourists but have at least a couple tables of locals dining there (assuming it’s not so early that no locals have arrived yet).
-Along those lines you should hear more Italian than English spoken when you enter a restaurant.
+Speaking of, once you arrive at their recommended spot it should not just be tourists but have at least a couple of tables of locals dining there (assuming it’s not so early that no locals have arrived yet).
+As such, you should hear more Italian than English spoken when you enter a restaurant.

-Side note: Just a heads up about getting recs from locals -- in some hotels in Italy (usually the more budget spots) the staff may be getting a kickback in order to send you to a specific restaurant so, if you're in a budget hotel, take their recommendations with a grain of salt.
+Side note: Just a heads up about getting recs from locals — in some hotels in Italy (usually the more budget spots) the staff may be getting a kickback in order to send you to a specific restaurant so, if you’re on a budget hotel, take their recommendations with a grain of salt.

 Look For The Stickers

 We’re by no means slaves to review sites because as we all know it’s the most vocal (not necessarily the most discerning) people who get heard.
 However, in each country, there tends to be a review site or a guide that is in line with our tastes, and in Italy, those sites are SlowFood and Gambero Rosso.